-Therefore, in the context of this study, innovation is considered as “new agricultural practice” and diffusion is “how the new agricultural practice is accessed by smallholder farmers” in response to climate change.
-Further, in the study, adopters are “smallholder farmers who use the introduced farming practice”.
-The assumption provided by Rogers’ Diffusion of Innovation Model is related to the major themes of this study, hence its adoption.
+Therefore, in the context of this study, innovation is considered as ‘new agricultural practice’ and diffusion is ‘how the new agricultural practice is accessed by smallholder farmers’ in response to climate change.
+Further, in the study, adopters are ‘smallholder farmers who use the introduced farming practice’.
+The assumption provided by Rogers’ DOI is related to the major themes of this study, hence its adoption.
 Generally, the model was used to assess the extent to which agricultural information is accessed and used by smallholder farmers to respond to impacts of climate change.
-Moreover, the model was used to determine factors that affect small holder farmers’ access to and use of agricultural information to respond to climate change.
+Moreover, the model was used to determine factors that affect small holder farmers’ access to and use of agricultural information in responding to climate change.

 Research Methodology

-Description of the study area and justification for its selection
+Description of the Study Area

-The study was conducted in Iringa Rural district in Idodi and Isele villages (see Figure 1).
-The district is one of the four in the Iringa Region of Tanzania.
-It is bordered to the north by Dodoma region, to the east by Kilolo district, to the south by the Mufindi district, to the southwest by the Mbeya region, to the northwest by the Singida region and it encircles Iringa Urban district.
+The study was conducted in Iringa Rural District in Idodi and Isele villages (Figure 1).
+The district is bordered to the north by Dodoma Region, to the east by Kilolo District, to the south by the Mufindi District, to the southwest by Mbeya Region, to the northwest by Singida Region and it encircles Iringa Urban District.
 It is located between latitudes 6º 55¹ and 10º 30¹ south of the Equator and between longitudes 33º 45¹and 36º 55¹ east of Greenwich.
 The district covers an area of 20,414 km2.
 The altitude of the district’s largest part ranges from 800 to 1,800 meters above sea level.

-The district receives about 600 to1000 millimeters (mm) of rainfall annually, distributed over two seasons.
+The district receives about 600 to1000 millimetres (mm) of rainfall annually, distributed over two seasons.
 The first season, from May to November, has low rainfall and is hotter than the second one.
 The second season, from November to April, is rainy, cooler, and of primary importance for agricultural production.
-Also, the temperatures of the area range from 15.2°C to 23.3°C. The district, which has a total population of 10,873 (URT, 2020), was selected purposively because the majority of its population members are involved in small-scale agriculture compared to other districts in the region.
-Similarly, Idodi and Isele villages were selected through purposive sampling based on the same criteria of possession of more smallholder farmers.
-The second reason for the choice of the study villages is the higher vulnerability of their smallholder farmers to climate change thus providing a good opportunity to study how they access and use agricultural information to respond to the change.
+Also, the temperatures of the area range from 15.2°C to 23.3°C. The district, which has a total population of 10,873 (URT, 2020) was selected purposively because the majority of its population are involved in small-scale agriculture compared to other districts in the region.
+Similarly, Idodi and Isele villages were selected through purposive sampling based on the same criteria.
+The second reason why these villages were selected was the higher vulnerability of the smallholder farmers to climate change.
+It was important to study how they access and use agricultural information to respond to the change.

-Figure 1: Location of Idodi and Isele villages in Iringa Rural district, Tanzania
+Figure 1: Location of Idodi and Isele Villages in Iringa Rural District, Tanzania

-Source: Geography Lab- UDSM (2021).
+Source: Geography Lab- UDSM (2021)

 Research Design and Approach

-This study has employed a descriptive research design to determine types and sources of agricultural information, access and use of agricultural information in climate change adaptation, and factors affecting the use of agricultural information in climate change adaptation.
-The study used both qualitative and quantitative data in a mixed approach in order to gain a broad and deep understanding of the phenomenon while offsetting the weaknesses inherent in using each approach by itself.
-Quantitative approach was used to collect and analyze quantitative data while qualitative approach was used to collect and analyze qualitative data.
+This study employed a descriptive research design to determine types, sources, access and use of agricultural information in climate change adaptation, and factors affecting the use of agricultural information in climate change adaptation.
+The study used both qualitative and quantitative data in a mixed approach, in order to gain a broad and deep understanding of the phenomenon while offsetting the weaknesses inherent in using each approach by itself.
+A quantitative approach was used to collect and analyse quantitative data while a qualitative approach was used to collect and analyse qualitative data.

 Sample Size and Sampling Procedures